jeffpearson1/Yardstick/README.md

 ## Description

-Yardstick strives to measure up to (and beyond) the plethora of autopackagers that already exist for MDMs without all the unnecessary complexity.
+Yardstick strives to measure up to (and beyond) the  autopackagers that already exist for MDMs without all the unnecessary complexity.
 If you don't enjoy editing XML, babysitting scripts, long days of installing applications by hand, etc. and you use Microsoft Intune - Yardstick may be for you!
 We have included a variety of recipes for you to either use directly or modify, and if you find that there is functionality missing from what you would expect (especially if it is something already present in IntuneWin32App) please submit a feature request so we can look into getting it added.